OHDSI/StudyProtocolSandbox/themis/extras/notes.md

 # Non-Arachne execution

+## R package
+Themis study is not yet fully implemented using R package.
+Only isolated pieces of code exist in the R subfolder.
+The core of the study is in the section 'plain SQL'.

+### miad.R
+This file is optional to run.
+See separate miad.md file for descriptions of what it is.

 ## Plain SQL

-Execute the following SQL and email the resulting CSV to themis group reprentative for a given convention issue (vojtech.huser at nih dot gov )
+Execute the following SQL and email the resulting CSV to themis group reprentative for a given convention issue (vojtech.huser at nih dot gov for measurement analysis)
-Name your CSV file with meaningless numerical 3 ditit ID for your site followed by dash and name of analysis. (e.g., 147-units-limited.csv)
+Name your CSV file with meaningless numerical 3 ditit ID for your site (e.g., 147) followed by dash and name of analysis. (e.g., 147-measurements-concepts.csv and 147-units-larger.csv).
+Your chosen anonymous site ID will remain the same for all exported files.
+Please make sure you use a standard .csv file (which can be read by R's read.csv or read_csv).

-SQL is optimized to work in result schema. (written in specific dialect so some tweaking may be necessary) Email me is you need parametized SQL for this translation tool. http://data.ohdsi.org/SqlDeveloper/
+SQL is optimized to work in result schema. (written in specific dialect so some tweaking may be necessary) Email me is you need parametized SQL for this translation tool. http://data.ohdsi.org/SqlDeveloper/.
+In fact a draft of the parametized SQL is being created in the other folder but untill fuly finished, use the SQL code in this document.

-### Measurements-concepts
+### measurements-concepts

 ```SQL
 select * from (